 - Carer relief

-- Help after you are discharged from hospital with prescription collection, shopping and low level help in the house
+- Help after you are discharged from hospital with prescription collection, shopping and help in the house

-- Phone Friends (a weekly phone call from our friendly team)
+- Phone Friends service: a weekly telephone call from a volunteer for a friendly chat

 What areas do we cover?
 We can help you if you live in Bovey Tracey, Hennock, Heathfield, Ilsington or Liverton.
 If you live near to our catchment area it may be possible for us to refer to your local befriending organisation.

-The coordinator will contact you (and also the volunteer) soon after this introduction to check you are happy with the arrangement, and once again 2 weeks later.
+The coordinator will contact you (and also the volunteer) soon after this introduction to check you are happy with the arrangement, and once again a few weeks later.

-Support will be offered for an initial period of 6 weeks but can be reviewed at any time during that period; after the 6 weeks have expired we will decide together whether you would benefit from further support, always on the understanding that we may need our volunteer to help somebody new.
+Support will be offered for an initial period of 6 weeks and after this we will decide together whether you would benefit from further support, always on the understanding that we may need our volunteer to help somebody new.

-Our volunteers have been selected following an interview and application process, and have been DBS checked.
-They have kindly agreed to offer their time to Bovey Community Care for free, and are looking forward to helping others in the community.
+Our volunteers have been selected following an interview and application process, and have been DBS checked to ensure they have no criminal record.
+They have kindly agreed to offer their time to Ashburton Community Care for free, and are looking forward to helping people in the community.